 One of the most important concepts in protecting against VBIEDs is the idea of ‘standoff’; the distance able to be created between the asset or area being protected and the location of the explosion from a potential VBIED attack, usually at the perimeter of the intended target.

 The effect of the blast needs to be considered when protecting against VBIED attacks.
 When it comes to explosions the most effective tool for mitigating blast effects is to ensure that the explosion occurs as far away from the asset as possible, providing enough of a chance for the bomb blast to dissipate, minimising destruction and damage to the target and surrounding area.

-There is no single ideal stand-off distance, instead this is determined by a number of factors such as the type of threat, the construction of the building, land ownership parameters and the desired level of protection.
+There is no single ideal stand-off distance, instead, this is determined by a number of factors such as the type of threat, the construction of the building, land ownership parameters and the desired level of protection.
 For instance, when assessing a military base, the main gate or entrance may be 50m(+) away from the main infrastructure being secured.
-In this instance, creating stand-off distance is not a problem.
-When looking at an alternative scenario in the middle of a city centre where a high-profile financial asset is situated on a piece of land with only one meter between the asset and asset’s perimeter, stand-off creation is not possible.
+In this instance, creating a stand-off distance is not a problem.
+When looking at an alternative scenario in the middle of a city centre where a high-profile financial asset is situated on a piece of land with only one meter between the asset and the asset’s perimeter, stand-off creation is not possible.
 Secure measures chosen in this scenario would need to dead-stop a vehicle at the perimeter to avoid the hostile vehicle from entering the heart of the building itself and detonating an IED.

 The diagram below illustrates the concept of creating a stand-off zone between a threat and an asset.

 In recent years, a new threat has emerged – ‘vehicle as a weapon’ attacks.
 This rise has been witnessed in the tragic events at Nice, attacks carried out on both Westminster and London Bridge, Berlin and many more European cities.